atuttle/atuttle/README.md

 ## Hey, I'm Adam.

-I built a career on writing CFML, but I've since transitioned to TypeScript, React, and hopefully, Svelte.
+I built a career on writing CFML, but I've since transitioned to TypeScript, React, and Svelte.

 I'm the CTO of [AlumnIQ](https://www.alumniq.com/).